↑

 Clothespin Feathered Turkey Kids Craft - simplytodaylife.com

-I’ve made these in the classroom before using coffee filters but thought it would be fun to use feathers instead.
+I’ve made these in the classroom before using coffee filters, but I thought it would be fun to use feathers instead.
 Either way, these turkey crafts are perfect for fall and Thanksgiving!

 • Clothespins